Faculty Profile

 We use the fruit fly, Drosophila melanogaster, to explore gene expression and protein function in muscle cells.
 Defects in contractile proteins cause human cardiac and skeletal muscle disease.
 Therefore, it is useful to pursue an understanding of contractile protein function in an organism that is readily manipulated by genetic and transgenic means.
 Our integrative approach allows us to study muscle from the molecular level (using biochemical and biophysical assays), through the cellular level (using microscopy and fiber mechanical assays) to the level of whole organism muscle function.

 The molecular motor of muscle is myosin heavy chain, a protein that interacts with actin to cause muscle contraction.
-We determined that Drosophila possesses a single myosin heavy chain gene, and that multiple forms of the myosin protein are produced by the process of alternative RNA splicing.
+We determined that Drosophila possesses a single muscle myosin heavy chain gene, and that multiple forms of the myosin protein are produced by the process of alternative RNA splicing.
 Specific regions of the myosin RNA are included in specific muscle types to yield myosin protein isoforms.
 The regions that differ among the isoforms must be critical for the myosin-mediated ultrastructural and physiological differences among muscle types.
 In collaboration with Dr. Ron Milligan (the Scripps Research Institute), we determined the location of the isoform differences on the three dimensional map of the myosin molecule.
 Using these data, we developed hypotheses regarding how these differences can affect myosin function.

 Embryos